Smog Check FAQs — Glendale, CA

 • Electric

-• Natural gas powered with a GVWR rating of more than 14,000 lbs
+• Natural gas powered with a GVWR over 14,000 lbs

 • Motorcycle